nboldhq/docs/src/api/use-postman.md

-# Use Postman with the SalesTim API
+# Use Postman with the nBold API

 **ABSTRACT**
-You can use the SalesTim API Postman collection to get started with the SalesTim API in minutes.
+You can use the nBold API Postman collection to get started with the nBold API in minutes.
-This article explains how to get up and running with Postman and SalesTim (You can also explore SalesTim APIs directly in your web browser by using [API Explorer](/api/explorer.md)).
+This article explains how to get up and running with Postman and nBold (You can also explore nBold APIs directly in your web browser by using [API Explorer](/api/explorer.md)).

 ---